|Perpetration-Induced Traumatic Stress

 the rooms where interrogations were carried out, even though he tried to throw the responsibility totally upon "present

-would have to resign) he asked me without beating about the bush to help him to go on torturing Algerian patriots
+have to resign) he asked me without beating about the bush to help him to go on torturing Algerian patriots without any

 Fanon, F. (1968).
 The Wretched of the Earth.
 New York: Grove Press, Inc., pp. 267-269.